Robert L. Stewart: Spaceflight experience

 STS-41-B Challenger (February 3–11, 1984) was launched from Kennedy Space Center, Florida, and returned to land there 8 days later.
 During the mission, Stewart and fellow astronaut Bruce McCandless participated in two extravehicular activities (EVAs) to conduct first flight evaluations of the Manned Maneuvering Units (MMUs).
 These EVAs represented man's first untethered operations from a spacecraft in flight.
 Upon completion of this mission Stewart became the first Army officer awarded the Army Astronaut Badge.

-Stewart first EVA, together with Bruce McCandless lasted 6 hours and 17 minutes.
+Stewart’s first EVA, together with Bruce McCandless, lasted 6 hours and 17 minutes.
 During the second EVA, Stewart used the MMU for an untethered spacewalk, lasted 5 hours and 55 minutes.

 STS-51-J Atlantis (October 3–7, 1985) was launched from Kennedy Space Center, Florida, and after 98 hours of orbital operations returned to land at Edwards Air Force Base, California.
 It was the second Space Shuttle Department of Defense mission, and the maiden voyage of Atlantis.
 During the mission, he was responsible for a number of on-orbit activities.